nolanankrum/projects/README.md

 ```
 ![beatingcpu](https://user-images.githubusercontent.com/107952281/232852186-85e9dd2e-fb01-46f6-a380-8dc02e791cab.png)
 ```
 You chose j and the computer chose r.
-You lost :(
+You lost
 ```
 ![losingcpu](https://user-images.githubusercontent.com/107952281/232852373-ad23d5cf-b216-4fc5-a1a3-b7e9f51cf09d.png)

 (A side note, the computer is restricted to randomly choose only 'r', 'p', or 's', so you can still lose while entering 'r', 'p', or 's'.
 ```
 You chose p and computer chose s.
-You lost :(
+You lost
 ```

 3. If you win, or lose to computer, then the program will display if you won, or lost out of three games.
 ```
  You have won the best of 3 games!
-What a champ :D
+What a champ
 ```
 ![winningtocpu](https://user-images.githubusercontent.com/107952281/232849131-112e65c0-4432-4db0-9a50-811b2d8ecfd5.png)
 ```